-Key Components of Long-Term Care Planning:
+Key Components of Long-Term Care Planning

-Understanding Long-Term Care Needs:
+Understanding Long-Term Care Options:

 - Types of Long-Term Care: It is important to recognize the various forms of long-term care available, such as in-home care, adult day care, assisted living facilities, and nursing homes.